Stretches for Shoulder Pain

 Sitting with good posture and stretching can help to relieve shoulder pain.

-The stretching exercises listed above are a good start.
+The Stretches for Shoulder Pain listed above are a good start.
 Strength exercises are also important to maintain good shoulder mobility and control.
 Most of the time, tight shoulder muscles include the muscles around the shoulder blades and in the chest and neck.
 Keeping those muscles strong and flexible can help to limit shoulder tightness.

 If you have persistent shoulder tightness or pain, physical therapy can be a helpful option.
 A physical therapist will evaluate the health of the shoulder and the surrounding area to determine any movement issues.

 The Jacksonville Orthopaedic Institute has the answers for your shoulder pain.
-From world class physical therapy to the some of the top orthopedic surgeons in the country.
+From world-class physical therapy to some of the top orthopedic surgeons in the country.
 JOI has the experience to solve your shoulder issues.
 Come see us!